BosNaufal/react-mobx-starter/README.md

 npm install
 npm run dev
 ```
 Just start your project at http://localhost:8080.
-Have Fun!
+Have Fun and Feel the magic of MobX!

 ## Thank You for Making it become useful~